CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

-SPAN and ERSPAN are configured via `cl-acltool`, the [same utility for security ACL configuration](/version/cumulus-linux-377/System-Configuration/Netfilter---ACLs/).
+SPAN and ERSPAN are configured via `cl-acltool`, the [same utility for security ACL configuration](/version/cumulus-linux-37740/System-Configuration/Netfilter---ACLs/).
-The match criteria for SPAN and ERSPAN is usually an interface; for more granular match terms, use [selective spanning](#src-8362596_NetworkTroubleshooting-selective_spanning).
-The SPAN source interface can be a port, a subinterface or a bond interface.
+The match criteria for SPAN and ERSPAN is usually an interface; for more granular match terms, use [selective spanning](#src-83625966317_NetworkTroubleshooting-selective_spanning).
+The SPAN source interface can be a port, a subinterface, or a bond interface.
  Ingress traffic on interfaces can be matched, and on Mellanox Spectrum switches, egress traffic can be matched.
-See the [list of limitations](#src-8362596_NetworkTroubleshooting-span_limits) below.
+See the [list of limitations](#src-83625966317_NetworkTroubleshooting-span_limits) below.

-Cumulus Linux supports a maximum of 2 SPAN destinations.
-Multiple rules (SPAN sources) can point to the same SPAN destination, although a given SPAN source cannot specify 2 SPAN destinations.
-The SPAN destination (MTP) interface can be a physical port, a subinterface, or a bond interface.
+Cumulus Linux supports a maximum of 2two SPAN destinations.
+Multiple rules
+ (SPAN sources) can point to the same SPAN destination, although a given
+ SPAN source cannot specify 2two SPAN destinations.
+The SPAN destination
+ (MTP) interface can be a physical port, a subinterface, or a bond interface.
 The SPAN/ERSPAN action is independent of security ACL actions.
-If packets match both a security ACL rule and a SPAN rule, both actions will be carried out.
+If packets match both a security ACL rule and a SPAN rule, both actions will bare carried out.

 {{%notice note%}}